Claiming state benefits

 10 min read

-This case study explores how different state benefits can be used when somebody is unable to work due to illness.
+Can an individual claim benefits while on statutory sick pay?
+This case study explores how different state benefits can be used when somebody is unable to work due to illness, including looking at statutory sick pay and universal credit.

 Key facts